MaxMahem/fluent_result/README.md

 Handles nested `Result` types by boxing errors into a `Box<dyn Error>`.
 This trait works with `Result`s with up to four layers of nesting, so long as all error types implement `std::error::Error`.
 This is useful when working with operations that produce nested `Result`s and erasing the error type is acceptable.

 If all the error types are the same, consider using `Result::flatten` instead.
 For results with only two layers of nesting, consider using `FlattenErr::flatten_err`.

+This trait requires the `alloc` feature, which is enabled by default.

 ```rust
 use std::error::Error;